 - Has passed a manual review by a code owner for code standards and style guides

 The docs in

-Creating Custom Expectations focus on completing the four steps required for Experimental Expectations.
+Creating Custom Expectations focus on completing the five steps required for Experimental Expectations.

-Completing them will leave you with a Custom Expectation that can be executed against one backend, with a couple tests to verify correctness, and a basic docstring and metadata to support diagonstics.
+Completing them will leave you with a Custom Expectation that meets our linting standards, can be executed against one backend, with a couple tests to verify correctness, and a basic docstring and metadata to support diagnostics.